Actindo-AG/Documentation/RetailSuiteAccounting/Integration/04_ManageFiscalYear.md

   > [Warning] Be aware that the fiscal year will be deleted permanently.

 2. Click the [DELETE] button.
-  The selected fiscal year has been be deleted.
+  The selected fiscal year has been deleted.